alwaleedsul/AI-Diploma-Program/Course 04/QUIZZES/Quiz_03_Classification_ANSWER_KEY.md

 2. **TP/FP/TN/FN confusion**: Students struggle with the True/False and Positive/Negative combinations
 3. **When metrics are calculated**: Some students think metrics are calculated before training
 4. **`.predict()` vs `.predict_proba()`**: Students confuse which returns what
+5. **Random Forest vs Decision Tree**: Students may not understand that Random Forest is an ensemble of multiple trees
+6. **KNN algorithm**: Students may confuse how KNN makes predictions (distance-based vs tree-based)
+7. **Class imbalance**: Students may not recognize when class imbalance is a problem or how to handle it

 ---